TomKrauss/pks-edit/doc/manual/configuration.md

 one profile named `pks-edit` - setting that as the default profile and defining, that in `Dart` files copyrights are inserted using single line comments.

+In the copyright text you may use [template variables](grammar.md#template-variables).

 ```json
 {
   "default": "pks-edit",